 This section is Milestone #3 of the Development Action Plan.
 The timeframe for completing this section is two weeks.

-At the end of this section you will complete the analysis of:

-- ► Facility & Maintenance

-- ► Equipment & Hardware

-- ► Furniture & Fixtures

-- ► Labor & Salary Requirements

-- ► Expenses & Capital Requirements

-The operational aspects of the CTC are feeders to the expense portion of your budgeting and planning.
+This is the beginning of a new section.
+It is the third module that participants will complete.
+Discussion Point: At the end of this section you will complete the analysis of: Facility & Maintenance Equipment & Hardware Furniture & Fixtures Labor & Salary Requirements Expenses & Capital Requirements Review the objectives of the module with participants.
+Before you begin Be sure to review the section called The operational aspects of the CTC are feeders to the expense portion of your budgeting and planning.
 Everything in the realm of operations is typically a cost.
 By analyzing these costs you will be better able to project the total expenses that exist for your CTC and thereby you can better project what the fees for your services must be in order to recover those costs.
+Before You Begin so that participants have a clear idea about what they should consider when writing this portion of the plan.
 Additionally you will be able to determine how much "upfront cash" you will need until your CTC starts generating income.
 This is critical to the overall success and sustainability of the programs you offer.
 Without the necessary cash to pay the expenses, your CTC will find it difficult to maintain itself.
 By understanding your expenses you can project needed expense money, manage the resources you have in a more efficient way, control your cash flow and determine if you will need to seek outside funding sources.

-- ► How much of the facility and maintenance costs currently associated with the overall organization should be associated with the CTC? - ▶ Do you have the necessary equipment and hardware to run your programs or will procurements be needed? - ▶ Do you have the necessary furniture and fixtures to adequately provide for the CTC or will procurements be needed? - ▶ How many employees are needed to support the program activities you anticipate? - ▶ What are the salaries you will need to be prepared to pay? - ▶ What are the other expenses that will be paid directly by CTC activity?
+In completing this section you will need to consider: How much of the facility and maintenance costs currently associated with the overall organization should be associated with the CTC?
+Do you have the necessary equipment and hardware to run your programs or will procurements be needed?
+Do you have the necessary furniture and fixtures to adequately provide for the CTC or will procurements be needed?
+How many employees are needed to support the program activities you anticipate?
+What are the salaries you will need to be prepared to pay?
+What are the other expenses that will be paid directly by CTC activity?

-Facility & Maintenance

-When considering facility and maintenance for your CTC, you will want to look at two perspectives; first, the obvious costs (also referred to here as operational expenses), and second whether you currently have or do not have the appropriate facility for your CTC.
+\Rightarrow Let's Begin Facility & Maintenance Discussion Point: Before you refer participants to this page, explain the concept of When considering facility and maintenance for your CTC, you will want to look at two perspectives; first, the obvious costs (also referred to here as operational expenses), and second whether you currently have or do not have the appropriate facility for your CTC. operational costs and ask participants to tell you all the things they think are a part of those costs.
 In order to adequately determine your expenses, you will need to determine what portion of the facility and maintenance of your overall organization should be portioned to the CTC.
-This might equate to expenses such as:

-- ▶ Rent

-- ▶ Utilities

-- ► Telephone

-- ► Internet

-- ► Insurance

-- ► Office Supplies

-- Postage

-- ▶ Bank Expenses

-- ▶ Marketing & Advertising

-- ► Equipment Leases
+This might equate to expenses such as: Rent Once you have a list, ask participants to turn to this page and review any items that didn't get included in the Utilities Telephone Internet Insurance Office Supplies Postage Bank Expenses Marketing & Advertising Equipment Leases discussion.
 You will want to include any miscellaneous expenses that are specific to the operation of your CTC as well.

-To assist you in determining your operational expenses, answer the following questions: 1.
+Analyze the Issues Group Analysis: Divide the participants into small groups and ask them to work through To assist you in determining your operational expenses, answer the following questions: the analysis questions pertaining to their CTC.
 Make a list of the operational expenses for which the CTC is responsible.
 Include the amount of monthly expense for each item.
+1.